nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/component_development.md

 | utilities   | SDK utility            | utilities.gcov,  utilities.unity         |
 | middleware  | Middlewares and RTOSes | middleware.fatfs, middleware.freertos-kernel |

-The above naming conversations are across both cmakes and Kconfigs.
+The above naming convention applies to both cmakes and Kconfigs.
 For Kconfig, normally all Kconfig symbols will be generated into header files as macros, so there will be macros like `CONFIG_MCUX_COMPONENT_component.serial_manager=1` in the generated header file which will cause build failure because C language identifiers cannot contain punctuation mark dot.
 To resolve this, our build system intentionally remove such component naming symbols from generated header file.
 Please check [MCUXpresso SDK Customized Kconfig Rules](../build_system/Configuration_System.md#mcuxpresso-sdk-customized-kconfig-rules) for more rules and details.